forsman5/Challonge-Elo-Calculator/README.md

 - A back end, written in Java.
 Detailled below.
 - A database which provided information for the front end and is populated by the backend.

+## Overview
+- The backend webservice runs once a day (configurable).
+- When it runs, it processes data and places it into the backend MySQL database.
+  - For more information, see the backend section below.
+- Then, the frontend accesses this data and displays it to the user on a webpage.

 ## The Backend
 Currently, the majority of the code is written in the backend, which is a service which will run, say, every day, and populate the database.
 In order to accomplish this, the backend: